prabhuignoto/react-wizardry/README.md

 ## Custom icons

-Customize the stepper head's icons by passing an array of icons to the `icons` prop.
+You can change the icons on the stepper head by giving the `icons` prop an array of icons as react components.

 ```jsx
 <Wizard